kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/README.md

 - Build, train and save the model  (TensorFlow 2.0 API)
 - Deploy the model within a Kafka Streams application for embedded real time scoring

-Optional steps (nice to have and implemented later)
+Optional steps (nice to have)

+- Show IoT-specific features with HiveMQ tool stack
 - Deploy the model via TensorFlow Serving
 - Some kind of A/B testing
 - Re-train the model and updating the Kafka Streams application (via sending the new model to a Kafka topic)